Two-Way Stretch: Production

 The prison scenes were filmed at the South Cavalry Barracks at Aldershot, and the security van robbery at Pirbright Arch in the village of Brookwood in Surrey.

-Release

-The film opened at the Warner Cinema in London on 11 February 1960 before going on general release from the 14th.

-Reception

-Two-Way Stretch was the fourth most popular film at the British box office in 1960.
+Critical reception

-Kine Weekly called it a "money maker" at the British box office in 1960.
+Kine Weekly called the film a "money maker" at the British box office in 1960.

+The Monthly Film Bulletin wrote: "Jokes and situations borrowed from many a Service farce and laboured parodies of prisoner-of-war escape films are churned out by a familiar cast in a setting reminiscent of Convict 99.
+Wilfrid Hyde White easily gives comic point to every unctuous line, but Peter Sellers disappoints after his performance in I'm All Right Jack, as if neither he nor anyone else had worked out what sort of character he should give his convict.
+All in all, though, the pace and simple, rough humour of the story should guarantee the film a public."

 In The New York Times, Bosley Crowther gave it a positive review, writing, "the script by John Warren and Len Heath follows a straight line and is clever and full of good Cockney wit.
 Robert Day's direction is lively, in the vein of civilized farce, and the performances are delicious, right down the line," concluding, "Mr. Sellers is still on the rise."

+Leslie Halliwell wrote: "Amusing comedy with good performances and situations, unofficially borrowed in part from Convict 99."

+The Radio Times Guide to Films gave the film 4/5 stars, writing: "Fans of Peter Sellers rate this British venture, made before he started to believe his own publicity, as one of the best things he did.
+It's a prison comedy with a snarling stand-off between cocky convict Sellers, his cellmates Bernard Cribbins and David Lodge, and paranoid warden Lionel Jeffries.
+The plot – about a group of prisoners trying to break back into jail after a heist is wonderfully developed and there are delightful cameos along the way."